Is the program safe?

 What if I have never camped before?

 Most people who do La Vida have never camped before.
-Your Sherpas will teach you new camping skills and the group will work together to accomplish the daily camp chores.
+Your trip leaders will teach you new camping skills and the group will work together to accomplish the daily camp chores.

 Can I sign up with my friends?

 La Vida is designed to bring people together from different backgrounds and experiences.
-We can allow you to sign up with one friend, but anything more than that could become “cliquey” and could hinder group development.
+We can allow you to sign up with one friend who is also an incoming Gordon Student, but anything more than that could become “cliquey” and could hinder group development.
+However, though you may be on the same expedition trip with a friend, we cannot guarantee that you will be in the same group as them.

 Will we travel every day on the expedition?